yashmadan123/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 1. **Azure CloudShell**: Azure CloudShell offers an integrated, browser-based shell experience for managing Azure resources.
 It provides a ready-to-use environment with pre-installed tools and access to both Bash and PowerShell.

 ## Getting Started with the Lab

+Welcome to the "Get Started With OpenAI and Build Natural Language Solutions" lab.
+In this lab, you will learn how to use OpenAI models to create natural language solutions.
+You'll explore the basics and work on building and deploying applications that understand and process language.
+Let’s get started with the lab and explore the possibilities of AI.

 ## Accessing Your Lab Environment